umbraco/UmbracoDocs/11/umbraco-cms/reference/security/external-login-providers.md

 For a more in-depth article on how to set up OAuth providers in .NET refer to the [Microsoft Documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/?view=aspnetcore-5.0\&tabs=visual-studio).

-Depending on the provider you've configured and its caption/color, the end result will look similar to this for users:
+Depending on the provider you've configured the end result for User authentication will look similar to this:

 ![OAuth Login Screen](images/google-oauth-v8.png)

-Because Umbraco does not control the UI of members, this can be set up to look exactly like you would like.
-Umbraco ships with a Partial Macro snippet for `Login` that will show all configured external login providers.
+Since Umbraco does not control the UI for a Members setup, this can be set up to look exactly how you would like.
+Umbraco ships with a Partial Macro snippet for `Login` that will show any configured external login providers.

 ## Auto-linking accounts for custom OAuth providers

 Traditionally, a backoffice User or frontend Member will need to exist in Umbraco first.
 Once they exist there, they can link their user account to an external login provider.

-In many cases, however, the external login provider you install will be the source of truth for all of your Users and Members.
+In many cases, however, the external login provider you install will be the source of truth for all of your users and members.

-In this case, you will want to be able to create user accounts in your external login provider and automatically them access to the backoffice.
-This is done via auto-linking.
+In this case, you will want to provide a Single Sign On (SSO) approach to logging in.
+This would enable the creating of user accounts on the external login provider and then automatically give them access to Umbraco.
+This is called **auto-Linking**.

 This could also be the case for members if your website allows the public creation of members.
 In this case, the creation process can be simplified by allowing auto-linking to the external account.
 This could be when using something like Facebook, Twitter, or Google.